woremacx/obsidian-file-memos-plugin/README.md

 - **Use Frontmatter Title**: Display title from frontmatter instead of filename
 - **Debug Logging**: Enable console debug logs for troubleshooting

+## Installation

+### Using BRAT (Beta Reviewers Auto-update Tester)

+This is the easiest way to install and test the plugin before it's available in the community plugins directory.

+1. Install the [BRAT plugin](https://github.com/TfTHacker/obsidian42-brat) from Obsidian's community plugins
+2. Open BRAT settings in Obsidian
+3. Click "Add Beta plugin"
+4. Enter the repository URL: `woremacx/obsidian-file-memos-plugin`
+5. Click "Add Plugin"
+6. Enable "File Memos View" in Settings → Community plugins

+BRAT will automatically check for updates and keep the plugin up to date.

+### Manual Installation

+1. Download the latest release from the [Releases page](https://github.com/woremacx/obsidian-file-memos-plugin/releases)
+2. Extract `main.js`, `manifest.json`, and `styles.css` to `VaultFolder/.obsidian/plugins/obsidian-file-memos/`
+3. Reload Obsidian
+4. Enable "File Memos View" in Settings → Community plugins

 ## Usage

 ### Basic Usage